March 10, 2022

 Tonight’s low temperature was supposed to drop to 17°F with a wind chill of 9°F. The chance of overnight precipitation had dropped down to just 50% now, but it would undoubtedly come as snow if it fell.
 I’d just have to brace myself for the cold and whatever else rolled in with the storm tonight.

-So I really wanted to make it all the way up to the wide creek ahead, where I might have a chance of flowing, unfrozen water in the morning.
+So I really needed to make it up to the wide creek ahead, where I might have a chance of flowing, unfrozen water in the morning.

 LEMMON CREEK

-Now that I was at nearly 7,500’ elevation, the air temperature was dropping off quickly.
-As I stopped to don my rain jacket for extra warmth, I notice patchy snow clinging to the ground.
+Now that I was at nearly 7,500 feet in elevation, the air temperature was dropping off quickly.
+As I stopped to don my rain jacket for extra warmth, I noticed patchy snow clinging to the ground.
 Nearby, clusters of ice clung to rocks and green moss like mini frozen waterfalls.

 Up above me, colossal round rocks balanced atop rocky outcroppings, and looked like massive cairns.
 How did they get like that, I wondered?
 Was it erosion?
 Or the strong wind?
 The formations reminded me of the hoodoos in Utah.